Freddie Blassie: Military service

 After the US entered World War II, Blassie enlisted in the Navy and served in the Pacific Theater for 42 months.
 He married a girl in California while on shore leave.
 He achieved the rank of Petty Officer (Second Class) before he was discharged.

-Career
+Professional wrestling career

 Upon Blassie's return from the war, he was billed as "Sailor" Fred Blassie to capitalize on the wave of war-time patriotism sweeping the country, but that gimmick was unsuccessful.
 He worked for Jack Pfefer, who he claimed would only employ people who looked like sideshow freaks at his shows, and whose wrestlers included Tor Johnson, who made movies with director Ed Wood, and Lillian Ellison, the Fabulous Moolah.
 During this time, he went to New York City to work for promoter Jess McMahon.

 NWA Los Angeles (1952–1953)

 In 1952, Blassie moved to Los Angeles to work for Jules Strongbow.
 He teamed with Billy McDaniel as the McDaniel Brothers, but when they went east, they were known as the Blassie Brothers.